rasika-ambure57/FoodieDelightWebApp/README.md

     - Header
     - Navigation added to diffrent pages
     - Footer
+    - Home Page Created
+    - About Page
+    - Contact Page
+    - Dummy data file created for use.
 Page Not Found Exception added.

 Functionality for Restaurant Admin :